Your garage sale requires more than just a sign, table and money.

 Homeowners must remove all signs advertising the garage sale once the sale is completed.

 A permit or licence is not required to hold a garage sale or put up a sign.

 Effective May 1, 2016, all yard sales shall be registered with the Town of Hanover.
-Residents having a yard sale can download the registration form and submit either in person at the Municipal Office, by mail to the Municipal Office, or by email to firstname.lastname@example.org, at least one week in advance of having a yard sale.
+Residents having a yard sale can download the registration form and submit it either in person at the Municipal Office, by mail to the Municipal Office, or by email to email@example.com, at least one week before having a yard sale.
 Residents will benefit from free advertising of their yard sale via the Town of Hanover website.

 Source: Hanover Yard Sales

-- No person shall hold a garage sale within the Town unless a permit is issued to do so, in accordance with the provisions of this by-law.
+- No person shall hold a garage sale within the Town unless a permit is issued to do so, following the provisions of this by-law.

-- Every person wishing to conduct a garage sale, shall first make application to the Municipal Law Enforcement Officer or his designate, for the issuance of the necessary license.
+- Every person wishing to conduct a garage sale shall first apply to the Municipal Law Enforcement Officer or his designate for the issuance of the necessary license.

-- The fee for a license to hold a garage sale shall be determined by the Town’s Composite Fee By-law.
+- The Town’s Composite Fee By-law shall determine the fee for a license to hold a garage sale.

 - Such license shall further limit the hours of sale on the said two consecutive days from 7:00 am to 9:00 pm on each of the two consecutive days.